-Metabolism: Articaine HCI is metabolized by plasma carboxyesterase to its primary metabolite, articainic acid, which is inactive.
-In vitro studies show that the human liver microsome P450 isoenzyme system metabolizes approximate ly 5% to 10% of available articaine with nearly quantitative conversion to articainic acid.
+Metabolism: Articaine HCl is metabolized by plasma carboxyesterase to its primary metabolite, articainic acid, which is inactive.
+In vitro studies show that the human liver microsome P450 isoenzyme system metabolizes approximately 5% to 10% of available articaine with nearly quantitative conversion to articainic acid.

 Excretion: At the dose of 476 mg of articaine, the elimination half-life was 43.8 minutes and 44.4 minutes for articaine solution containing epinephrine 1:100,000 and 1:200,000, respectively.
 Articaine is excreted primarily through urine with 53% to 57% of the administered dose eliminated in the first 24 hours following submucosal administration.
 Articainic acid is the primary metabolite in urine.
 A minor metabolite, articainic acid glucuronide, is also excreted in urine.
 Articaine constitutes only 2% of the total dose excreted in urine.
-Special Populations: No studies have been performed to evaluate the pharmacokinetics of Orabloc injection in pediatric subjects.
-There is insufficient information to determine whether the pharmacokinetics of Orabloc injection diers by race.